Egyptian astronomy: Ancient Egypt

-Egyptian astronomy begins in prehistoric times.
-The presence of stone circles at Nabta Playa in Upper Egypt dating from the 5th millennium BCE show the importance of astronomy to the religious life of ancient Egypt even in the prehistoric period.
-The annual flooding of the Nile meant that the heliacal risings, or first visible appearances of stars at dawn, were of special interest in determining when this might occur, and it is no surprise that the 365 day period of the Egyptian calendar was already in use at the beginning of Egyptian history.
+Egyptian astronomy dates back to prehistoric times.
+The presence of stone circles at Nabta Playa in Upper Egypt from the 5th millennium BCE show the importance of astronomy to the religious life of ancient Egypt, even in the prehistoric period.
+The annual flooding of the Nile meant that the heliacal risings, or first visible appearances of stars at dawn, were of special interest in determining when this might occur.
+The 365 day period of the Egyptian calendar was already in use at the beginning of Egyptian history.
 The constellation system used among the Egyptians also appears to have been essentially of native origin.
 Archaeological evidence has linked fractal geometry designs among Sub-Saharan African cultures with Egyptian cosmological signs.

-The precise orientation of the Egyptian pyramids serves as a lasting demonstration of the high degree of technical skill in watching the heavens attained in the 3rd millennium BCE.
+The precise orientation of the Egyptian pyramids serves as a lasting demonstration of the high degree of technical skill attained in the 3rd millennium BCE.
 It has been shown the pyramids were aligned towards the pole star, which, because of the precession of the equinoxes, was at that time Thuban, a faint star in the constellation of Draco.
 Evaluation of the site of the temple of Amun-Re at Karnak, taking into account the change over time of the obliquity of the ecliptic, has shown that the Great Temple was aligned on the rising of the midwinter Sun.
 The length of the corridor down which sunlight would travel would have limited illumination at other times of the year.

 Astronomy played a considerable part in religious matters for fixing the dates of festivals and determining the hours of the night.
 The titles of several temple books are preserved recording the movements and phases of the Sun, Moon and stars.
 The rising of Sirius (Egyptian: Sopdet, Greek: Sothis) at the beginning of the inundation was a particularly important point to fix in the yearly calendar.
 One of the most important Egyptian astronomical texts was the Book of Nut, going back to the Middle Kingdom or earlier.

-The death of a king had a strong connection to the stars for Ancient Egyptians.
+For Ancient Egyptians, the death of a king had a strong connection to the stars.
 They believed once a king was deceased, their soul would rise to the heavens and become a star.
 The Pyramid Texts describe the king ascending and becoming the Morning Star among the Imperishable Stars of past kings.